 - 2 tablespoons shredded parmesan

-- Preheat oven to 400 degrees.
+- Heat the oven.
+Preheat oven to 400 degrees.
 Mix the salt and parmesan cheese in a small bowl.
-Add 1 tbsp of the minced sage; set aside.
+Add 1 tablespoon of the minced sage; set aside.

-- Scrub potatoes and place them in a medium saucepan; cover with water and bring to a boil.
+- Boil the potatoes.
+Scrub potatoes and place them in a medium saucepan; cover with water and bring to a boil.
 Simmer for 15 minutes.
 Drain and dry potatoes.

-- While potatoes are boiling, heat a small non-stick skillet over medium heat.
+- Cook the pancetta.
+While potatoes are boiling, heat a small non-stick skillet over medium heat.
 Add pancetta and cook for 5-6 minutes until lightly browned and crisp.
 Remove from pan with a slotted spoon and drain on a plate lined with paper towels.

-- Bake for 15 minutes.
+- Roast the potatoes.
+Bake for 15 minutes.
 After 15 minutes, add the parmesan mixture and cooked pancetta to the potatoes, carefully tossing to coat.
 Return potatoes to oven and cook and additional 15 minutes, until crisp and golden brown on the edges.

-- While the potatoes are baking, melt 1 tbsp butter in a small non-stick saucepan over medium heat.
+- Make the sauce.
+While the potatoes are baking, melt 1 tablespoon butter in a small non-stick saucepan over medium heat.
 Add shallots and sauté for 2 minutes.
 Add flour and cook for an additional 30 seconds.
 Add wine, cream, broth and lemon juice.
 Cook for 4 minutes, stirring constantly.
 Add remaining tablespoon of butter and cook until butter is melted; about 1 minute.
 Remove from heat, stir in sage, pepper and salt.

-- Drizzle cooked potatoes with sage sauce and serve immediately.
+- Serve.
+Drizzle cooked potatoes with sage sauce and serve immediately.